INSIGHTS

 Following the success of our sold-out Autumn and Spring FIDIC Contracts Seminars Series, Howard Kennedy’s International Construction team is pleased to announce a brand new FIDIC Contracts Claims Masterclass, a two day in-person workshop taking place on Thursday 18 and Friday 19 June 2026.

-This masterclass will provide a focused and practical examination of how claims are made, managed, and defended under the FIDIC forms of contract.
+This masterclass, with expert-led sessions and practical workshops, will provide a focused and practical examination of how claims are made, managed, and defended under the FIDIC forms of contract.
 The programme is intended for professionals who already work with FIDIC contracts and are looking to sharpen their claims strategy, deepen their understanding of risk management, and enhance their dispute-readiness.
-The masterclass will include expert-led sessions and practical workshops, covering the following topics:
+See below for a detailed programme.

 The event will be hosted at Howard Kennedy’s London office, with members of the firm’s International Construction team and invited delay and quantum experts involved throughout the two days in presenting sessions and facilitating discussion.

-If you would like to learn more or register your interest, please contact the International Construction team via the link here or by signing up below.
+If you would like to learn more or register your interest, please contact Cornerstone Seminars via the link here.

 Programme Overview